krishnaSai99/Capstone_project/README.md

 2. Trains hybrid and cascade models on labeled datasets for hierarchical classification.
 3. Evaluate performance, achieving superior accuracy compared to standalone models.

-Let me know if you'd like to tweak it further!

 The dataset we are using is IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition - The IP102 datset contains more than 75,000 images belongs to 102 categories.
 To find more about the datase you can visit the below link.

 Dataset Link - https://github.com/xpwu95/IP102

-### Quick Intro for Posting

-🐞 **Insect Classification Capstone Project**
-Tackling pest identification with a **hybrid deep learning model** integrating ResNet50 and VGG16, achieving **78% accuracy** on a dataset of 75,000+ insect images.
-Robust against noisy data, this project advances precision agriculture and ecological monitoring.